projectcontour/contour/site/content/resources/support.md

 ## What does a release being "supported" mean?

-In short, "supported" means that we will issue fixes for security and other critical bugs for that release's supported lifetime.
+In short, "supported" means that Contour will issue fixes for security and other critical bugs for that release's supported lifetime.

-However, we will require users to upgrade to the most recent patch release for a version to be supported.
+However, the project will require users to upgrade to the most recent patch release for a version to be supported.

 That is:
 - The latest patch version in each release is the supported version.
-- If you are not running the supported version from your release train, we will ask you to upgrade first if you have any problems.
+- If you are not running the supported version from your release train, you'll need to upgrade first if you have any problems.
 - When a new patch is cut, that will become the supported version for that release.

-So, if Contour 1.20.0 is the only supported version, and we release Contour 1.20.1, then the supported version will change to 1.20.1.
+So, if Contour 1.20.0 is the only supported version, and Contour 1.20.1 is released, then the supported version will change to 1.20.1.

-If, later on, the supported versions are 1.21, 1.22, and 1.23, and we release 1.21.1, 1.22.1, and 1.23.1, then the patch releases will be the only supported versions.
+If, later on, the supported versions are 1.21, 1.22, and 1.23, and 1.21.1, 1.22.1, and 1.23.1 are released, then the patch releases will be the only supported versions.

 ## Latest version and the `:latest` tag
 The latest stable release is identified by the [Docker tag `:latest`][1].
 `:latest` is an alias for {{< param latest_version >}} which is the current stable release.

-When required we may release a patch release to address security issues, serious problems with no suitable workaround, or documentation issues.
+When required the project may release a patch release to address security issues, serious problems with no suitable workaround, or documentation issues.
 At that point the patch release will become the :latest stable release.

 For example, prior to a patch release version Contour 1.20.0 was the `:latest` stable release.